busbud/coding-challenge-frontend-b/README.md

 [![Build Status](https://travis-ci.org/nvnoskov/coding-challenge-frontend-b.svg?branch=master)](https://travis-ci.org/nvnoskov/coding-challenge-frontend-b)

-# Comments about the solution
+# Busbud App

 **The microsite is deployed [here](https://busbud-app.herokuapp.com).**

 ## Description
 Autocomplete components with dummy fetching (always return New York, Montreal, Halifax) lets choose different combinations of this cities.

-I added Halifax to test correct calculation of trip duration when origin and destination points are located in different timezones.
+I added Halifax to test correct calculation of trip duration when origin and destination points are located in different timezones. (durations calculated by luxon library which weights 68kb, this is too large, and I definitely will find better solution on a production)

 When search is initiated inner timer starts and repeats search request (with `/pool`) every 2 seconds until the response `complete:true` is recieved.